The search for your perfect wedding photographer can be quite nerve racking, so here's a little help!

 Ask them how long they've been shooting weddings, how many they've shot, if they've shot similar scales/styles to yours.
 Ask to see the full galleries recent weddings to get a better sense of their style and attention to detail.
 It's a bonus if they've worked with your other vendors such as the DJ or the videographer previously because a level of comfort is already established.
 Ask them if they'd like to scout the location and lighting before the day of the event.

 To get the best results, you need to compare package fees.
 Ask your potential photographers what’s included in their standard packages (prints, albums, proofs, etc.) and if there are add-ons like engagement sessions and rehearsal dinners.
 You’ll also want to inquire about how many hours are included in each package and what the overtime costs are.
 Ensure all your bases are covered so you're not stuck with an inflated bill at the end of it.

 5. Turnaround time:

-It can often take months before you receive the full package so it's essential that the timeline is very clearly set before having the photographer come on onboard.
-It is also important to know how you’ll see them - in person, online gallery etc. Another important clarification is the the ownership of the rights - ask your photographer what the restrictions are for sharing photos online and whether or not you own the copyrights.
+It can often take months before you receive the full package so the timeline must be very clearly set before having the photographer come on onboard.
+It is also important to know how you’ll see them - in person, online gallery etc. Another important clarification is the ownership of the rights - ask your photographer what the restrictions are for sharing photos online and whether or not you own the copyrights.